2012's Notable Developments in Landscape Architecture

 These notable developments all point back to Alan Brake's editorial noted at the beginning.
 Landscape architecture is gaining in public stature and it's because of entrepreneurial students at CCNY and elsewhere, practitioners like Kate Orff and Susannah Drake, organizations like the Golden Gate National Parks Conservancy and the Presidio Trust, and many others that the profession and its practitioners are being recognized as leaders capable of integrating nature and culture to shape our future.

-This blog first appeared on the Huffington Post Web site on December 17, 2012.
+This blog first appeared on the Huffington Post Website on December 18, 2012.